 Ben (Design, Robotics, Music & Science, Technology, Engineering and/or Mathematics (STEM)

 While Ben was raising his 15 year old daughter, he began to see the disengagement in schools and wished to inspire interest.
 He worked as a Student Learning Support Officer at Bowraville Central School.
 He ran a Makerspace where he designed and implemented learning opportunities for students from Kindergarten to Year 10.
 Some of these skills included: 3d printing, Construction, Electronics, Robotics, Music and Multimedia (STEM).

 Ben has experience and qualifications in Architectural Design, drafting, Town Planning, Permaculture Design and Horticulture.
 Ben and his daughter were part of the Yarrahapinni choir and he is interested in sharing his love of singing, Ukulele and Djembe drums throughout his day.

-Thursday Program Support (TBC)
+Thursday Program Support

 Bronya Marillier (Educator | Volunteer Parent)

-Tue - Fri Support
+Support on Request: Available Tue - Fri

 Innica supports children to find the expression of their natural gifts and creativity in a calm and nurturing way.
 Innica facilitates groups to settle or regulate the nervous systems so the body mind functions are operating in optimal states.
 Innica's work has shown that technique, creative workshops, play, and building trust to settle nervous systems, are the key for rapid growth and embodied presence.
 Innica is also a yoga and fitness instructor, as well as facilitates body movement and dance.
 Innica holds a degree in communications, and extensive training and experience that includes somatic therapy, meditation and life coaching.